awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.sns.md

 Changing this option also changes the `Notification Topic ARN`\.
 If a topic is already attached to the environment, Elastic Beanstalk deletes the old topic, and then creates a new topic and subscription\.

 The EB CLI and Elastic Beanstalk console apply recommended values for the preceding options\.
 You must remove these settings if you want to use configuration files to configure the same\.
-See [Recommended Values](command-options.md#configuration-options-recommendedvalues) for details\.
+See [Recommended values](command-options.md#configuration-options-recommendedvalues) for details\.

-## Configuring Permissions to Send Notifications<a name="configuration-notifications-permissions"></a>
+## Configuring permissions to send notifications<a name="configuration-notifications-permissions"></a>

 This section discusses security considerations related to notifications using Amazon SNS\.
 There are two distinct cases: using the default Amazon SNS topic that Elastic Beanstalk creates for your environment, and providing an external Amazon SNS topic through configuration options\.

-### Permissions for a Default Topic<a name="configuration-notifications-permissions-default"></a>
+### Permissions for a default topic<a name="configuration-notifications-permissions-default"></a>

 When you configure notifications for your environment, Elastic Beanstalk creates an Amazon SNS topic for your environment\.
 To send messages to an Amazon SNS topic, Elastic Beanstalk must have the required permission\.
 If your environment uses the [service role](iam-servicerole.md) that the Elastic Beanstalk console or the EB CLI generated for it, or your account's [monitoring service\-linked role](using-service-linked-roles-monitoring.md), you don't need to do anything else\.
 These managed roles include the necessary permission\.